mohebifar/react-unforget/README.md

 For demos and more information, visit the [official website](https://react-unforget.vercel.app/).

-## Overview

-React Unforget begins its process by visiting each function within your React application.
-It identifies potential React components and hooks based on naming conventions and other heuristics.
-For components, it further checks the return type to ensure they either return `null` or JSX elements.

 ### How It Works

 The transformation process involves two main steps: